 According to the latest reports, data science along with machine learning and big data analytics will play a key role in creating jobs in India.
 Globally, the demand for data scientists is expected to grow by 40% by 2020.
 The foreign universities are also seeing a huge number of applications for graduate programs in data science and related fields.
-Additionally, 94% of techies feel the huge skill gap and need for re-skilling; and searching for the best online courses on data science and machine learning.
+Additionally, 94% of techies feel the huge skill gap and need for re-skilling; and search for the best online courses on data science and machine learning.

 Before getting on to the list, we will look at a few key trends and stats on the data science job market in India.